ultragorira/ultragorira.github.io/index.md

 Thank you for stopping by!

-I am a Technical Lead in the field of artificial intelligence with extensive experience in audio, image and video data collection and processing.
-Currently taking a Deep Learning Nanodegree on Udacity where MLPs, CNNs, RNNs and GANs are some of the topics.
+I am an Engineer in the field of artificial intelligence with extensive experience in audio, image and video data collection and processing.
+I completed a Deep Learning Nanodegree on Udacity where MLPs, CNNs, RNNs and GANs were some of the topics and I want to continue learning more and more about the fascinating world of AI.

 In this blog I will share cool things I learn during my journey trying to master AI and ML.